Sexual revolution: Erotic novels

 In the United States in the years 1959 through 1966, bans on three books with explicit erotic content were challenged and overturned.
-This also occurred in the United Kingdom starting with the 1959 Obscene Publications Act and reaching a peak with the LCL court case.
+This also occurred in the United Kingdom starting with the 1959 Obscene Publications Act and reaching a peak with the Lady Chatterley's Lover court case.

 Prior to this time, a patchwork of regulations (as well as local customs and vigilante actions) governed what could and could not be published.
 For example, the United States Customs Service banned James Joyce's Ulysses by refusing to allow it to be imported into the United States.
-The Roman Catholic Church's Index Librorum Prohibitorum carried great weight among Catholics and amounted to an effective and instant boycott of any book appearing on it.
+The Roman Catholic Church's Index Librorum Prohibitorum carried great weight among Catholics, and any book appearing on it was tantamount to an effective and instant boycott.
 Boston's Watch and Ward Society, a largely Protestant creation inspired by Anthony Comstock, made "banned in Boston" a national by-word.

 In 1959 Grove Press published an unexpurgated version of the 1928 novel Lady Chatterley's Lover by D. H. Lawrence.
 The U.S. Post Office confiscated copies sent through the mail.
 Lawyer Charles Rembar sued the New York City Postmaster, and won in New York and then on federal appeal.

 Henry Miller's 1934 novel, Tropic of Cancer, had explicit sexual passages and could not be published in the United States; an edition was printed by the Obelisk Press in Paris and copies were smuggled into the United States.
 In 1961 Grove Press issued a copy of the work, and dozens of booksellers were sued for selling it.
 The issue was ultimately settled by the U.S. Supreme Court's 1964 decision in Grove Press, Inc. v.
 Gerstein.